vinmk-git/co2-emissions-dashboard/README.md

 ## Acknowledgments

 - **Data source:** European Commission Joint Research Centre (JRC) EDGAR database
-- **Development assistance:** Claude AI (Anthropic) was used for debugging, code optimization, and cleaning up reactive expressions
+- **Development assistance:** Claude AI (Anthropic) was used for debugging, code optimization, cleaning up reactive expressions, and writing this README :)
 - **Color palettes:** viridis package for accessible, perceptually-uniform colors

 ## License

 Data usage is subject to EDGAR terms and conditions.
 See the dataset's "citation and references" sheet for details.

----

-*Built with R Shiny • Deployed on shinyapps.io*